Alternative Text (Alt Text) for your Figures

 - Web Content Accessibility Guidelines (WCAG) standards ensure those who have disabilities and/or use assistive technology can use electronic materials and websites.
 WCAG success criterion 1.1 on non-text content compliance requires that all non-text content have a text alternative that serves the equivalent purpose of the image.
 Note: Alt text is a minimum accessibility requirement and you cannot reach any WCAG conformance level (A, AA, AAA) without it.

-- Alt text for your book figures is necessary for European Accessibility Act compliance.
+- Alt text for your figures is necessary for European Accessibility Act and ADA Title II compliance.

 Writing Alt Text